bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/netlify-cms.md

 At its core, Netlify CMS is an open-source React app that acts as a wrapper for the Git workflow, using the GitHub, GitLab, or Bitbucket API.
 This provides many advantages, including:

 - **Fast, web-based UI:** With rich-text editing, real-time preview, and drag-and-drop media uploads.
+-
 - **Platform agnostic:** Works with most static site generators.
+-

--   **Easy installation:** Add two files to your site and hook up the backend by including those files in your build process or linking to our Content Delivery Network (CDN).
+- **Easy installation:** Add two files to your site and hook up the backend by including those f
+-
 -   **Modern authentication:** Using GitHub, GitLab, or Bitbucket and JSON web tokens.

 -   **Flexible content types:** Specify an unlimited number of content types with custom fields.